paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-011-reorganization.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–27, §§ 11(f), 20, July 18, 2025, 139 Stat.
+458, 466, provided that, effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, this section is amended by adding at the end the following:

+(c) The Comptroller of the Currency or State payment stablecoin regulator (as defined in section 2 of the GENIUS Act) shall raise, and shall appear and be heard on, any issue, including the protection of customers, in a case under this chapter in which the debtor is a permitted payment stablecoin issuer.

+See 2025 Amendment note below.

 #### legislative statements
 Section 1109 of the House amendment represents a compromise between comparable provisions in the House bill and Senate amendment.
 As previously discussed the section gives the Securities and Exchange Commission the right to appear and be heard and to raise any issue in a case under chapter 11; however, the Securities and Exchange Commission is not a party in interest and the Commission may not appeal from any judgment, order, or decree entered in the case.
 Under section 1109(b) a party in interest, including the debtor, the trustee, creditors committee, equity securities holders committee, a creditor, an equity security holder, or an indentured trustee, may raise and may appear and be heard on any issue in a case under chapter 11.
 Section 1109(c) of the Senate amendment has been moved to subchapter IV pertaining to Railroad Reorganizations.